timmo001/pouch/README.md

 ## Overview

 Pouch is a modern, full-stack web application for organizing and storing your favorite things.
-It features group-based organization, collaborative notepads, sortable lists, and robust authentication.
-Built with Next.js (App Router), Convex, Clerk, and Sentry, Pouch is designed for speed, reliability, and a delightful user experience.
+Sortable lists, added to groups, automatically syncronized across your devices.
+Built with [Next.js (App Router)](https://nextjs.org/docs/app), [Convex](https://www.convex.dev), [Clerk](https://clerk.com), and [Sentry](https://sentry.io), Pouch is designed for speed, reliability, and a ease of use.

----

 ## Features

-- **Groups**: Organize your items into groups, each with a name and description.
+- **Groups**: Organize your lists and notepads into groups, each with a name and description.
-- **List Items**: Add, edit, delete, and reorder text or URL items within groups.
+- **Lists**: Add, edit, delete, and reorder text or URL items within groups.
 Drag-and-drop supported.
-- **Notepad**: Each group has a collaborative notepad for freeform notes, with real-time syncing and edit status.
+- **Notepads**: Each group has a collaborative notepad for freeform notes, with real-time syncing and live updates.
-- **Authentication**: Secure OAuth login via Clerk, with Bearer token and `?token` query param support for API access.
+- **Authentication**: Secure OAuth login via Clerk with Bearer token support for API access.
-- **API**: RESTful API with OpenAPI/Swagger documentation at `/api/swagger`.
+- **API**: RESTful API with OpenAPI/Swagger documentation available at `/api/swagger`.
 - **Breadcrumb Navigation**: Context-aware breadcrumbs for easy navigation.
-- **Dark/Light Theme**: Catppuccin-inspired theming with automatic dark/light mode.
+- **Dark/Light Theme**: Catppuccin based themes with dark and light mode.
-- **Sentry Integration**: Error tracking, performance monitoring, and structured logging.
+- **Sentry Integration**: Error tracking and monitoring with Sentry.

----

 ## Project Structure